 The maximum aggregate amount of funds to raise - $5 Million

 Offerings must take place on a registered provider – Broker/Dealer or Reg CF funding portal.
 (Crowd WallStreet is a registered funding portal)

 Investors investment limitations are based on their annual income and net worth.
 Checkout our FAQ.

 Bad Actor Checks disqualifications.

-Companies must disclosure information in filings.
+Companies must disclose information in their FORM C filings.

 There are no investment limits for accredited investors investing in Reg CF offerings.